Sedation Dentistry San Antonio - Sleep Dentist

 Sedation Dentistry in San Antonio, TX

-At San Antonio Oral Surgery, we offer various options of sedation dentistry to make your visit more relaxed and comfortable.
+At San Antonio Oral Surgery & Dental Implants, we offer various options of sedation dentistry to make your visit more relaxed and comfortable.
 In order to delivery these types of sedation our Oral Surgeons must have special training, continuing education and special certification from the Texas State Board of Dental Examiners.
 Our office staff also undergoes special training and we have specific emergency equipment as required by State and National Oral Surgery Organizations.

 Nitrous Oxide Sedation – Nitrous Oxide is also known as “laughing gas.”
 This type of sedation dentistry is the most frequently used and has been used by dentists for many years.
 This method of sedation dentistry is administered as patient breath through a special nose mask.
 Nitrous oxide sedation usually causes patients to be very relaxed and can cause some degree of amnesia.
 While sedated with nitrous oxide, the patient retains all normal body functions and is able to breathe on his or her own.